InvasiveH8ter/NASDM/README.md

 ## You will need to define these values in the second block of code
 my_state = 'MN'
 my_nas_id = 5

 ----

+# Step 4) Run the model
-## Run the rest of the cells to start modelling.
+## Now that you have all you predictors, open the model script notebook and run the rest of the cells to start modelling.

-# Run all cells to produce a heatmap, histogram of testing results and to plot parameter importance.
+# This should produce a heatmap, histogram of testing results and to plot parameter importance.

 ----
 ![image](https://github.com/InvasiveH8ter/NASDM/assets/109878461/809f97f8-afe5-435a-8004-fc7f1f4ba8dd)